St Michael's Mount

 The reason for staying in Falmouth has way less to do with Falmouth and more to do with Mount St. Michael, or St Michael's Mount.
 I was organized enough to have booked my ticket on the boat for this, and I wanted to be close enough to not have to stress too much getting there.

 St Michael's Mount is one of the top tourist attractions in Cornwall.
 It is a tidal island which can be walked to over a causeway when the tide is low.
 The known occupation goes back to the 800's CE with a Benedictine Abbey.
 Edward the Confessor gave the island so that it would be an counterpart Mont-Saint-Michel in Normandy, France, which is also a tidal island.
 That relationship was severed during the wars with France and then with Henry VIII's dissolution it ceased to be a Priory.
-During the Civil War civil war it was converted into a fortress for the King.
+During the English Civil War it was converted into a fortress for the King.
 And since 1650 the castle and chapel have been the home of the St Aubyn family.
 And it is now home and a very busy tourist attraction and historic treasure.

-their octopus like grip.
+But I was grateful for those climbing experiences, and for my Sketchers with their octopus like grip.
 I kept a look out for the legend of Jack who freed the people of Marazon from the giant who stole their livestock - trapping him in a well (I think) and somehow the Giants heart is now part of the road.

 I took my time around the whole complex.
 Partly it was interesting, and partly I was waiting for the causeway to appear and be dry enough for me to walk on it.
 Once I had explored and read a lot with the little guide book I had purchased showing me the way, I had a leisurely lunch (out of the rain) and waited. (yes fruit scones and coffee.)
 I had caught the boat over, but I wanted to walk back.
 At last, the rain stopped, and people started to walk the causeway.
 It was still wet, so I took my shoes and socks off and set off.
 It was worth the wait.

-Once back in Marazon I paid for my parking - I didn't note what time I had arrived so had to guess how long to pay form with signs around warning me of fines if I did not pay enough - please God not another ticket - and then set off for my next little adventure.
+Once back in Marazon I paid for my parking - I didn't note what time I had arrived so had to guess how long to pay for with signs around warning me of fines if I did not pay enough - please God not another ticket - and then set off for my next little adventure.

 You can find more photos on my Facebook post here